tomplunkett/tomplunkett/README.md

 - 👋 Hi, I’m @tomplunkett
-- 👀 I’m interested in Cryptography, Blockchain Technology, BItcoin, Ethereum, and other Cryptocurrencies and Digital Assets.
+- 👀 I’m interested in AI, Cryptocurrency, patents, and other technologies.
-- 🌱 I’m currently learning all kinds of things related to Non-Fungible Tokens.
+- 🌱 I’m currently learning all kinds of things related to AI and patents.
-- 💞️ I’m looking to collaborate on anything related to crypto.
+- 💞️ I’m looking to collaborate on anything related to AI and patents.
 - 📫 How to reach me: thomaskplunkett at gmail.

-I have several sub-directories I'm working on updating.
-Hackathons-- with sub-folders for several Hackathons I've particiapted in.
-Understanding Crypto-- Information on learning Cryptography, Blockchain, Bitcoin, Ethereum, etc.
+My sub-directories are in various states of completion, feel free to reach out if you you'd like the latest information on any of the projects I'm working on.

 <!---
 tomplunkett/tomplunkett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.